svivian/sv-modal-js/README.md

 ### Events

 There are also two events you can hook into.
-Note that both these events require the CSS transitions in place.
+To avoid relying on transition events (which turned out to be unreliable), they are fired after a short (400ms) delay, which is after the CSS transition should have ended.

 The first event is `sv.modal.close` which is fired after the modal has fully closed (faded out).
 As the plugin creates the modal element itself you'll need to get it first with `getModalElement()` then attach the listener.
 Example: